mengjin193/mengjin193/README.md

 - Bussiness Assistant in Bethlehem, PA
 - **M.S. in Applied Mathematics** - Lehigh University, PA
 - **B.S. in Mathematics** - Randolph College, VA

+🀄 Native in Chinese, fluent in English, and Duolingo🦉ing in Japanese